0xPolygonMiden/miden-base/docs/architecture/state.md

 ### State bloat minimization

 Miden nodes do not need to know the entire state to verify or produce new blocks.
 Rather than storing the full state data with the nodes, users keep their data locally, and the rollup stores only commitments to that data.
-While some contracts must remain publicly visible, this approach minimizes state bloat and preserves privacy, since nodes and other users only see hashes of user data.
+While some contracts must remain publicly visible, this approach minimizes state bloat.
+Furthermore the Miden rollup can discard non-required data after certain conditions have been met.

 This ensures that the account and note databases remain manageable, even under sustained high usage.